oaksprout/rune-on-aave/README.md

 ## Specifications

+NB: At this moment, the majority of RUNE is based on Binance Chain as a BEP2 asset.
+This will soon migrate to a token native to the THORChain.
+There is also a significant portion of RUNE bridged to Ethereum as an ERC-20.
+For the sake of providing adequate context, I will provide data about the BEP2 asset as well as the asset in question, ERC-20 RUNE.

 ### What is the link between the author of the AIP and the Asset?

 Oaksprout is a long-term community member of THORChain and holder of RUNE.
 He has also spent a lot of time in the Aave community and holds AAVE.